"Never allow a disability to interfere with your professional pursuits."

 There’s no such word as “can’t.”

-Just ask Annette, an Administrative Patent Judge at the United States Patent and Trademark Office’s (USPTO) Patent Trial and Appeal Board (PTAB).
+Just ask Annette, an Administrative Patent Judge at the United States Patent and Trademark Office’s (USPTO) Patent Trial and Appeal Board (PTAB) who has been in the federal service for nearly 20 years.
 It’s a mantra that her parents taught her as a child.
 And as she grew, it became more of a mission.

 “I have cerebral palsy on my right side,” says Annette.
 “But as I’ve done my entire life, I’ve kept that mantra in mind and it’s motivated me to always try to do things, albeit, in my own way,” she adds.